What do you focus on to strenghten your attitudes, knowledge and skills for an inclusive pedagogy?

 - “… adapting activities to enhance the learners’ motivation to participate”,

 - “… understand learners’ behaviors in different contexts”,

 - “… manage challenge behaviors in an effective manner in the classroom”.

-If you rated the items 19 to 25 and 26 to 32 as less important, your ideas reflect a global need for increasing the attention to ‘working with others’ and ‘personal professional development’, two critical areas in teacher learning for inclusion.
+If you rated the items 19 to 25 and 26 to 32 as less important, your ideas reflect a global need for increasing the attention to ‘working with others’ and ‘personal and collaborative professional development’, two critical areas in teacher learning for inclusion.

 How will you use these insights in planning your (own or school community’s) professional development?

 Professionals across Europe answered the items of this tool, including school leaders, teachers and assistants from Belgium, Latvia, The Netherlands and Portugal.
 That enabled to find global tendencies on priorities for teachers’ professional development.
 It also revealed values and important areas of competence that need to be triggered for reinforcing teachers’ competences for an inclusive pedagogy.

 - Teacher learning for inclusion is a path supporting an effective teaching of all learners from a variety of backgrounds, with a wide range of learning differences.

 - Thematic areas such as inclusion, diversity, policies, legislation, and social justice have been recognized as critical for valuing learner diversity within professional development programs (PDPs).

 - For supporting all learners, thematic areas as curriculum and instruction design, differentiation (e.g., lesson planning, principles of learning and teaching) and enabling environments (e.g., support systems, UDL guidelines) are also common targets of PDPs.